pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Deployment script should leave env. the way it found it, i.e. deployment should be atomic.
 How can we do this with s3?

-If part of a step in the pipeline fails, don't immediately fail the check.
-Perform all tasks, e.g. unit tests, integration tests, etc and then point out which failed / passed.

 - [ ] "Integration hell", time reserved for integrating PRs.
 Must be done to integrate often.
 Should be done in time for builds to pass before eod.

-Set up the role of the "build master", which will oversee the status of the build.
-Usefor to establish good discipline.
-Role should rotate.
-Poke people who break the build and get them to fix / revert.

 - [ ] James Carr & TDD - read.